shiversoftdev/t7patch/README.md

 > [!IMPORTANT]
 > This patch does not need to be updated all the time to work.
 It has not been bypassed; there are no new threats.
 The repo will be updated if there is ever a need to do so.
-As of 3/7/2025, the game is still safe to play **with a network password**.
+As of 8/3/2025, the game is still safe to play **with a network password**.

+> [!WARNING]
+> Some alternative patches have been produced by the community -- I will warn that some of the multiplayer focused ones do *not* fix the currently known RCE exploits, so use them at your own risk.
+Despite what they will have you believe, T7Patch is still up to date.

 > [!CAUTION]
 > You should be using some kind of community patch or client to play the game.
 The game does still have dangerous exploits when unpatched.
 You can either use t7patch, t7x, or [BO3Enhanced](https://github.com/shiversoftdev/BO3Enhanced) for PC, and you can use [BO3MacFix](https://github.com/InvoxiPlayGames/BO3MacFix) for MacOS.

 # Black Ops 3 Community Patch
 A new and improved community patch for a large list of Black Ops III exploits.